reiver/golang-guide/README.md

 And have helped these same individuals figure out how to use Go to solve certain kinds of problems.

-If other individuals out there find utility in this guide, that's great! 🙂
+I have made this guide public, so if other individuals out there find utility in this guide, that's great! 🙂

+## "Go" versus "Golang"

+If you are just starting to get into Go, you may have noticed the word "Golang" used sometimes.

+To clear up any potentia confusion, "Go" and "Golang" are the exact same thing!

+Officially, the programming language is named "Go".

+But many many individuals refer to it "Golang".

+(If you are curious what I typically do, I tend to usually say "Go" and write "Golang".
+Although in this guide I'm trying to write "Go" more than I do normally.)

+(If you are trying to find information on it in a search engine, my experience is that using "golang" seems to work better.)